This post is also available in: Dutch

 The temple is dedicated to both Buddhism and Hinduism, as the eastern entrance is for Mahayana buddhism, and the other directions to Shiva, Vishna and Brahma.

 Eventually we were done with day two around 2 pm, which leaves enough time for some well-deserved relaxation!
+We took a swim in our pool and made sure we got enough rest.

 Day 3.
 Bakong and relax